ib0ndar/HNMarkAllRead/readme.md

 ## Hacker News: Mark All Read

-This is the source code for my fork of the Chrome extension [Hacker News: Mark All Read](https://chrome.google.com/webstore/detail/hacker-news-mark-all-read/fghfahcbhpdeeaaofcefaoodmfejieok).
-The [original extension](https://github.com/danmaz74/HNMarkAllRead) was developed by [Daniele Mazzini](https://github.com/danmaz74/) in 2012, but the code hasn't been updated in several years, so I forked the code to make it work with the current version of HN site, and upgraded to Manifest v3.
-All the credit goes to the original author.
+This is the source code for the [Chrome extension Hacker News: Mark All Read](https://chrome.google.com/webstore/detail/hacker-news-mark-all-read/fghfahcbhpdeeaaofcefaoodmfejieok).
+The is a fork of the [original code](https://github.com/danmaz74/HNMarkAllRead), developed by [Daniele Mazzini](https://github.com/danmaz74/) in 2012.
+The original project hasn't been updated in recent years, so I forked the code to make it work with the current version of HN site, and upgraded to Manifest v3 (which will be mandatory in 2024+). **All the credit goes to the original author**.

 **Changelog:**
+- 2023-11 - Published extension to Chrome Webstore
 - 2023-02 - Upgraded Manifest from v2 to v3
 - 2016-06 - Fixed post HN changes on June 1, 2016
 - 2015-04 - Forked the original extension, and updated images, icons and color scheme